DaveBackus/Data_Bootcamp/website/content/bootcamp_data.md

 * **UN Population data.**  [Annual data](http://esa.un.org/unpd/wpp/Download/Standard/Population/) for most countries of the population by age.
 Includes estimates from 1950 and projections to 2100.
 We read the whole thing from a spreadsheet.
 Also data on births (fertility) and deaths (mortality).

-## Financial data
+## Data about financial markets

-* **Fama-French equity returns.**  The leading source of equity data for investment research, courtesy of Gene Fama and Ken French.
+* **Fama-French equity returns.**  The leading source of equity returns for investment research, courtesy of Gene Fama and Ken French.
 Text files on [Ken French's website](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html) are easily read into Excel.
 The [Pandas tool](http://pandas.pydata.org/pandas-docs/stable/remote_data.html) is even better -- when it works.

 * **Yahoo and Google finance.**  Pandas also has [tools](http://pandas.pydata.org/pandas-docs/stable/remote_data.html) for accessing daily stock prices and related information.

-* **Quandl.**  A nice [aggregator](https://www.quandl.com/) of economic and financial information.
+* **Quandl.**  A [nice aggregator](https://www.quandl.com/) of economic and financial information.
 Uses the Quandl package, which comes with Anaconda.
 Much of it is free, but they also serve as an interface to paid data subscriptions.

-## Survey data
+## Data about individuals

-There is lots of survey data online, which allows us to see individual outcomes (the employment status of people with specific characteristics) as well as average outcomes (the unemployment rate).
-That allows us to see differences across various groups:  rich and poor, young and old, black and white, and so on.
+There is lots of survey data online, which gives us individual outcomes (the employment status of people with specific characteristics, for example) as well as the usual average outcomes (the unemployment rate).
+That allows us to compare outcomes of various groups:  rich and poor, young and old, black and white, and so on.
 Anthony Damico's [asdfree collection](http://www.asdfree.com/) includes an extensive list with descriptions.

 Here are some we have used: